 Tianlong Jiao, Joseph de Heer Curator of Asian Art More

-In preparation for Creative Crossroads: The Art of Tapestry, opening May 31, the Denver Art Museum's staff have been working on a Spanish Colonial table cover in PreVIEW (a behind-the-scenes visible staging area in our textile art gallery).
+In preparation for Creative Crossroads: The Art of Tapestry, (now closed) the Denver Art Museum's staff have been working on a Spanish Colonial table cover in PreVIEW (a behind-the-scenes visible staging area in our textile art gallery).

 Curators have examined it and explored its history, and textile art conservators have been testing and repairing the tapestry.
 In this video, conservators clean and stabilize the tapestry.
 More